Dustyroom/flat-kit-doc/index.md

-If you’ve got a question regarding Flat Kit, **please read through the Frequently Asked Questions**, and try searching for the answers here.
+If you’ve got a question regarding Flat Kit, **please read through the Frequently Asked Questions**, and try searching for the answers here in this documentation.
+Also, many questions have been already covered in the [issues page](https://github.com/Dustyroom/flat-kit-doc/issues).
 If the question is not covered, please [report an issue](https://github.com/Dustyroom/flat-kit-doc/issues) or shoot an email to *info@dustyroom.com*.

 If you find a bug, it really helps us if you include steps to reproduce it.
 Please mind that we get lots of messages daily, be patient - we’re getting to it.
 Also, if you've got a feature you’d like to see implemented, let us know — some of the great ones came from the suggestions.
 Flat Kit is a vast field of stylistic possibilities, so please make sure you skim trough this manual, it may help you understand all the features better and give you a few ideas.